simonmichael/hledger/doc/AI.md

 The productivity benefits from AI-assisted software development are becoming obvious.
 And the disruptions, costs and risks of AI will keep becoming clearer.

 From 2026, in the hledger 2.x series, we are exploring the ethical and effective use of AI to assist hledger development.

 If you are a hledger user who objects to any use of AI, for one reason or another: I can understand.
-AI is probably too dangerous for humanity, but it's here and we're going to have to try to deal with it.
 The AI-free hledger 1.x still exists, will continue to receive regression fixes, and can be revived or forked at any time.

-## Rules of engagement

-Here are the current "rules of engagement" for AI use in the hledger project.

-- hledger does not use AI at runtime.

-- hledger 1.x (2007..2025) was developed without AI assistance.

-- hledger 2.x (2026..) is developed with careful AI assistance.

-- We aim to increase quality and maintainability, not decrease them.

-- The codebase remains human maintainable.
-At any time we can stop using AI and keep moving forward.

-- The human committer is responsible for everything in their commits.

-- We want to use only the more principled/trustworthy/sustainable tools and providers.
-  So we try to use only Anthropic, Ecosia, local LLMs, and such.

-- We try to keep track of, optimise, and limit our AI resource usage (measured by tokens in & out, eg).

-- We monitor the impact of AI tools on the project, ourselves, and the planet, and make adjustments when needed.

 ## Justification for AI use in this project